 Some people may only qualify for WTC if they meet the criteria for the disability element of WTC.
 If you have claimed a relevant disability benefit that will give you entitlement to WTC (including the disability element) you need to make your claim for WTC within 31 days of the decision on your disability benefit.

 If you make the claim within 31 days, your WTC will be backdated to the start date of your disability benefit (as long as you met the other qualifying conditions for WTC during that period) or, if later, the date you started to meet the other qualifying conditions for WTC.
 This means that if it takes some time to decide your disability benefit entitlement, you will not lose out on any WTC.

-If you claim universal credit you cannot also make a claim for tax credits to cover a backdated period leading up to your universal credit claim.
-See below for more information.
+If you claim universal credit our understanding is that you cannot also make a claim for tax credits to cover a backdated period leading up to your universal credit claim.

-Andrea is single, aged 30 and works 25 hours a week.
+Andrea is single, aged 30, is a frontier worker and works 25 hours a week.
 She is not entitled to WTC because she does not work 30 hours.
-Andrea applies for personal independence payment (PIP) due to her disability on 1 May 2017.
-She receives a letter dated 6 December 2017 awarding her PIP from 1 May 2017.
-Providing she makes her claim for WTC within 31 days of 6 December 2017, her WTC claim will be backdated to 1 May 2017.
+Andrea applies for personal independence payment (PIP) due to her disability on 1 May 2021.
+She receives a letter dated 6 December 2021 awarding her PIP from 1 May 2021.
+Providing she makes her claim for WTC within 31 days of 6 December 2021, her WTC claim will be backdated to 1 May 2021.